Get 80% off your plan for your first 6 months.*

 Bank statement shows something that's not in your business books?

-Make the required corrections or updates promptly; some regulated firms are even required to correct discrepancies before the end of the business day following their discovery.
+Make corrections promptly.
+Some regulated firms must correct discrepancies before the end of the next business day following discovery.

 Fixing bank reconciliation problems